Online Couples Therapy Platforms

 Recap of benefits and best practices for technology in couples therapy

-Digital tools for couples therapy offer various advantages.
-These include apps for relationship counseling, couples communication apps, and online couples therapy tools.
-They offer accessibility, flexibility, and affordability.
+Digital tools for couples therapy offer clear benefits.
+Options include relationship counseling apps, couples communication apps, and online therapy platforms.
+They make support more accessible, flexible, and affordable.
 They work best when:

 - Chosen for security and evidence-base.